 Some fans theorized months ago that the Season 2 monster could be a creature similar “D&D”‘s “Thessalhydra.”
 Much like the Hydra from Greek mythology after which it is named, the Thessalhydra is an eight-headed hybrid beast that can regenerate its heads.

 In the Super Bowl teaser for “Stranger Things 2,” we see a giant, spider-like creature.
 That seems like it could very well be Thessalhydra-like enough to assume that’s what the kids will face this time out.

 The cliffhanger of Season 1 showed Will coughing up a gross green slug, and then getting a flash of the Upside Down in his bathroom, before things returned to normal.
 That slug appears elsewhere, too: In the penultimate episode, when Eleven uses the sensory deprivation tank to find Will, she first discovers Barb’s body.
 And out of poor Barb’s mouth squirms another gross slug.

-So it appears the Upside Down has infected Will in some way.
+It seems Upside Down has infected Will in some way, and he’s tied up in its spread, and more.
 The slug he throws up finds its way down the drain.
-Whatever happens to it, and Will, from there, is Season 2 territory.

 After surviving the Upside Down, Will was the subject of a newspaper article briefly seen in Season 1, with the headline, “The Boy Who Came Back to Life.”
 That seems significant in a foreshadowing kind of way, but we don’t yet know how.
 From the Super Bowl trailer for “Stranger Things 2,” though, it looks as if Will’s trip to the Upside Down has earned him a spot in another government experiment.